 UNESCO Heritage site with the bone chapel church.
 Creepy?
 Only slightly!

 Karlštejn Castle and Glass Factory

 The most visited castle in the Czech Republic that holds an treasure hidden for centuries.

 The jewel of West Bohemia, spa paradise and the best Czech crystal factory, all of it you can find in Karlovy Vary.

-A spa town unique in many ways, Karlovy Vary, founded by the Emperor Charles IV in 14th century, are situated about 130 km west from Prague.
+A spa town unique in many ways, Karlovy Vary, founded by Emperor Charles IV in the 14th century, is situated about 130 km west from Prague.
 Though its name might not seem familiar to you, there are many reasons to pay the visit.
-Drink the water and heal yourself Legend has it that in the forests near contemporary Karlovy Vary, Emperor Charles IV found… Read More
+Drink the water and heal yourself Legend has it that in the forests near today’s Karlovy Vary,… Read More